-Add your native plant garden to our wildlife corridors.
-If you’re a Wild Ones member, you can register right now and join the many gardens and habitats that already make up Wild Ones wildlife corridors.
+If you’re a Wild Ones member, you can register now and join the many gardens and habitats that already make up Wild Ones wildlife corridors.
 And if you’re not currently a Wild Ones member, we’d love to have you join us to become part of the Wild Ones wildlife corridors.
-All Wild Ones members are welcome to certify their hard work and be recognized through their Native Plant Butterfly Garden — through their garden for life.
+All Wild Ones members are welcome to certify their hard work and be recognized through their Native Plant Butterfly Garden—through their garden for life.
 Register now!

 How to Register Your Garden or Habitat

 - Is your garden or habitat at least two years old?

 - Does your garden or habitat contain at least 75% native plants?

 If you answered “yes” to these questions and your garden or habitat is a certified Monarch Waystation through Monarch Watch or registered as a Butterfly Garden through North American Butterfly Association, you can quickly be recognized by the Wild Ones.
 Register your garden

 If you are a Wild Ones member and have not been certified previously by either Monarch Watch or North American Butterfly Association, but your garden is at least two years old and you have 75% native plants in your habitat or garden, you can still be recognized by the Wild Ones.
 Register your garden.
 It just takes a little longer to fill out the registration form.